linkdotnet/Blog/Readme.md

 -   [Search Engine Optimization (SEO)](./docs/SEO/Readme.md)
 -   [Setup](./docs/Setup/Readme.md)

-## Storage Provider

-Currently, there are 5 Storage-Provider:

--   InMemory - Basically a list holding your data (per request).
-If the User hits a hard reload, the data is gone.
--   RavenDb - As the name suggests for RavenDb.
-RavenDb automatically creates all the documents, if a database name is provided.
--   Sqlite - Based on EF Core, it can be easily adapted for other Sql Dialects.
-The tables are automatically created.
--   SqlServer - Based on EF Core, it can be easily adapted for other Sql Dialects.
-The tables are automatically created.
--   MySql - Based on EF Core - also supports MariaDB.

-The default (when you clone the repository) is the `InMemory` option.
-That means every time you restart the service, all posts and related objects are gone.

 ## Donations

 The blog software allows you to integrate via different micro-transaction services.
 The following chapter will show you how to set up donations.